 The future of High Point University is bright.
 Just ahead on the horizon are two major projects spurred and supported by alumni and parents of current students.
-The Center for Student Success and the Athletic Performance Center will offer students new professional and career development opportunities while continuing to enhance the stellar academic experience offered at HPU.
+The Center for Student Success and the Schools of Health Sciences and Pharmacy will offer students new professional and career development opportunities while continuing to enhance the stellar academic experience offered at HPU.

 The Center for Student Success

-The Center for Student Success, scheduled for completion in spring 2015, is a $16 million, 40,000-square-foot facility that will be a central hub of activity for students preparing for job interviews, seeking career development opportunities and looking for ways to diversify their career skills.
+The Center for Student Success, scheduled for completion in fall 2015, is a $22 million, 43,000-square-foot facility that will be a central hub of activity for students preparing for job interviews, seeking career development opportunities and looking for ways to diversify their career skills.
 It will house the Office of Career and Internship Services, the Office of Study Abroad, the Office of Undergraduate Research, the Center for Entrepreneurship, Service Learning, the Freshman Success Program and more.

 Parents of current students have committed to covering the cost as the university continues to transform and grow.
 Already, gifts have been received or pledged by nine families from Atlanta; Baltimore; New York; Charlotte; Richmond, Va.; Charleston, W.Va.; Newark, N.J.; Chevy Chase, Md.; and Williamsburg, Va.